 Before storing items, we recommend that they are properly insured.
 This will give you peace of mind, but it will also help replace any items that are lost or damaged while in storage.
-Your belongings may already be covered in your homeowners or renters insurance, so it is a good idea to first consult with an agent about your existing policy.
+Your belongings may already be covered by your homeowners or renter’s insurance, so it is a good idea to first consult with an agent about your existing policy.

 Organizing Your Storage Unit – Storage tips for new renters

 After deciding on a Colorado Springs storage unit, you will need to make sure your items are properly packed and organized.
 When placing boxes and other items in storage, arrange them so there is an aisle going down the middle and toward the back of the unit.
 Next, consider items that need to be readily available and place them near the front for easy access.
 When packing the unit, consider the floor material and use wooden pallets to increase air circulation, or use cardboard to prevent furniture scuffing.
 When stacking boxes, place heavier boxes on the bottom and lighter boxes on top.
 Lastly, place small items between furniture and other empty crevices to maximize space in your unit.